Magic-Music/file_from_csv/readme.md

   replaced with the computed value or value from the matching column in the csv.

+- Use addPrefix($x) and addSuffix($x) to create strings at the start and of the file

+- Use addGlue($x) to create a string to use as a conjuction between each computed statement

+- Use noNewline() to suppress a newline being added to each computed statement

 - addFilenames can either be ('input.file', 'output.file') or
   [
       ['input1.file' => 'output1.file],